-IBD occurs as a result of an overly active immune system, thus many of the medications used to treat IBD suppress the immune system.
-Some patients have asked if they should stop their medications.
+IBD occurs because of an overly active immune system, and most medications used to treat IBD suppress the immune system.

-We advocate STAYING ON MEDICATIONS.
-If you stop medications, this could lead to an IBD flare and associated abdominal pain and diarrhea, which if significant may require a clinic or hospital visit to treat your IBD leading to unnecessary risk of COVID-19 exposure.
+STAY ON YOUR IBD MEDICATIONS.
+If you stop medications, this could lead to an IBD flare and associated abdominal pain and diarrhea, which may require a clinic or hospital visit to treat your IBD.

 Should I postpone or reschedule my injection or infusion?

 Call the Rady IBD Center for advice on potential postponement or rescheduling of your injection or infusion.
 It is always wise to talk to your healthcare team.
 DO NOT STOP MEDICATIONS ON YOUR OWN.